confused-Techie/GameManagerElectron/README.md

 ## Installation

+### Download and Install

+You can download the installer directly below or click on the relases to the right to discover past releases and see the features of each one.

+<a href="https://github.com/confused-Techie/Gaming-Gaggle/releases/download/v1.0.0.0/Gaming.Gaggle.Setup.1.0.0.exe">Gaming Gaggle v1.0.0</a>

 ### Build From Source

 By downloading the GitHub Source Code here or by cloning the repo locally, you can package the app using Electron-Packager or something similar or even run using